• Skip to primary navigation

 So I did that with my earl grey milk tea, and never went back to water ice cubes!

-Using tea ice cubes is great to avoid watery drinks.
+Using tea ice cubes (as well as lemonade ice cubes) is great to avoid watery drinks.
 It’s also an easy way to add a twist to your favorite iced beverage!

 Water.
 Filtered or tap water are both fine for this recipe.